A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Related Work

 Kang et al. also introduced an object based approach to identifying human grasps using the contact web~\cite{kang1997}.
 Once the human grasp has been identified, the robot hand is shaped based on virtual fingers and the human grasp.
 However, the user still provides an understanding of how the robot functions - for each new robot, they assign the fingers as being a primary finger, a secondary finger, or a palm.

-Finally, Gioioso et al. defined an object based approach for mapping between hands with dissimilar kinematics using virtual objects~\cite{gioioso2013object, gioioso2013mapping, salvietti2014, salvietti2013}.
+Finally, Gioioso et al. defined an object based approach for mapping between hands with dissimilar kinematics using virtual objects~\cite{ gioioso2013mapping, salvietti2014, salvietti2013, salvietti2016}.
 This work replicates the deformation of the virtual object in the human hand with the virtual object in the robot hand.
 This is the first time a (virtual) object set was used to define a teleoperation mapping.
-However, the authors have reported varying performance for the same hand with different number of virtual points and different numbers of synergies, meaning that creating the mapping for each hand requires the user to tune control parameters, including how many contact points to use, where to place these contacts, and which synergies to use.
+However, the authors have reported varying performance for the same hand with different number of virtual points and different numbers of synergies, meaning that creating the mapping for each hand requires the user to tune control parameters.
+Of this body of work, only two publications show the method to be feasible for robotic hand manipulation with online teleoperation experiments~\cite{salvietti2013, salvietti2016}.
+The first work only considers spherical virtual objects~\cite{salvietti2013}.
+The method was later extended to a virtual object of any shape, but does not consider scenarios where the slave has fewer contact points than the master, and it assumes the the movement of the master contacts can be represented by a homogeneous transform~\cite{salvietti2016}.
+In our experiments, neither of these assumptions hold true.

-All of the above work requires the user to give some input which provides an understanding about the hand's kinematics or function.
-Some groups have moved towards teleoperation mappings which reduce the burden on the user, but our algorithmic mapping is the first to create a teleoperation mapping completely automatically, using a subspace definition which is independent of hand kinematics.
+As a final note about the pose mapping and synergy based methods, to our knowledge, only three publications in the literature demonstrate a pose or synergy mapping to be feasible for hand manipulation with online teleoperation experiments~\cite{salvietti2016, salvietti2013, li2019}.
+None of these were shown to be effective for a non-anthropomorphic hand, which is the focus of this study.